 Unni

-A recurring theme across that work is architecture — enterprise, business, and information & data architecture.
+A recurring theme is architecture: enterprise, business, and data architecture.
 In large enterprises these aren't abstract disciplines.
-They're the connective tissue between strategy and execution, between what a business needs and what technology can realistically deliver — in regulated, complex, legacy-heavy environments where the cost of getting it wrong is high.
+They're the connective tissue between strategy and execution, between what a business needs and what technology can realistically deliver, in regulated, complex, legacy-heavy environments where the cost of getting it wrong is high.

 Find me on LinkedIn if you want to continue the conversation.